 As a global center of innovation and historic home of the computer and silicon-based computing technology, Silicon Valley has no shortage of family-friendly things to do for people who want to learn about science and technology.
 Here are some science and tech-friendly things to do in Silicon Valley.

-Tech Museum of Innovation (201 South Market St., San Jose)
+The Tech Interactive (201 South Market St., San Jose)

 Computer History Museum (1401 N. Shoreline Blvd., Mountain View)